Publications

 Cambridge University Press, 2018.

-“After the successful reception garnered by his Playing the Harpsichord Expressively, A Practical and Historical Guide (Lanham,The Scarecrow Press, 2004), Mark Kroll, in collaboration with illustrious specialists in the field, has recently edited for “Cambridge Companions to Music” a new volume dedicated to the history of the harpsichord: The Cambridge Companion to the Harpsichord hoe gratis ebooken.
+“After the successful reception garnered by his Playing the Harpsichord Expressively, A Practical and Historical Guide (Lanham,The Scarecrow Press, 2004), Mark Kroll, in collaboration with illustrious specialists in the field, has recently edited for “Cambridge Companions to Music” a new volume dedicated to the history of the harpsichord: The Cambridge Companion to the Harpsichord.
 Unlike previous volumes, the pedagogical component is omitted in favor of a treatment more attentive to the historical dimension, even where the issues could inspire discussions of a practical nature.
 I refer in particular to the chapter written by Kroll, “The Harpsichord in Ensemble,” where the story of the basso continuo is not reduced to a mere harmony textbook, but rather investigates differences and similarities between various styles and methods, always supported by historical treatises and taking into account the [differing] European geographic perspectives [i.e., national styles].

 In the chapter on French repertoire from Chambonnières to Royer, Kroll gives a more critical look at frequent erroneous interpretations of the concept of inegalité.
 Particularly interesting and timely are his reflections on the connections between rhetoric and music in seventeenth and eighteenth-century France.